Connect with others who understand.

 Written by Emily Wagner, M.S.

 In this article, we’ll discuss six treatments for bipolar 1 disorder, how they work, and what side effects you may experience.
 Keep in mind though, there are several other treatments that are not listed here.
-Treatment choice is based on how effective it is, side effects, and if it may be taken with other medication you’re already taking.
-Be sure to reach out to your health care provider or a mental health professional with any questions or concerns about your treatment plan.
+The best treatment plan depends on how well a medication works, its potential side effects, and how it fits with any other medications you may be taking.

 What Is Bipolar 1 Disorder?